argoproj/notifications-engine/docs/services/rocketchat.md

   name: <config-map-name>
 data:
   service.rocketchat: |
-    alias: <alias>          # Username alias
     email: $rocketchat-email
     password: $rocketchat-password
-    icon: <emoji>           # Emoji for using as avatar
-    avatar: <avatarUrl>     # optional
-    serverUrl: <url>        # Your RocketChat instance URL
 ```

-9. Create a subscription for your Slack integration:
+9. Create a subscription for your Rocket.Chat integration:

 *Note: channel, team or user must be prefixed with # or @ elsewhere we will be interpretative destination as a room ID*